CookieDev-Studio/artemis-projectile/README.md

 //
 //   velocity:
+//     The velocity at which the projectile exited the object
+//
+//   thickness:
-//     The velocity at which the projectile exited the object protected virtual void OnPenetrationExit(RaycastHit exit, Vector3 velocity) { }
+//     The reletive thickness of the object protected virtual void OnPenetrationExit(RaycastHit exit, Vector3 velocity) { }

 // Summary: